 Relief International’s Response

 Relief International’s response has focused on rebuilding schools.
-In the areas where we work, our teams have rehabilitated more than two dozen schools, including one near Aziza’s home.
+In the areas where we work, our teams have rehabilitated more than a dozen schools, including one near Aziza’s home.

 “Our goal has been to equip the schools better than before,” shares Ahmadi.